 + /

-Functions of the Disability Services department include (but are not limited to):
+Functions of the Office of Disability Services include (but are not limited to):

-• Determining academic accommodations in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990; Amendments Act, 2008).
+• Determining academic accommodations for students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990; Amendments Act, 2008).

-• Providing training, education, and consultation to faculty regarding various disabilities and learning needs.
+• Providing training, education, and consultation to faculty regarding various disabilities and accessibility for students.

-• Advising departments, programs, and the administration regarding the College’s statutory obligations to students with disabilities.
+• Advising departments, programs, and the administration regarding the College’s legal obligations to students with disabilities.

 • Recommend inclusive instructional strategies.